axaq/traviso-website/_posts/2015-03-20-camera-controls.md

 Now, let's make a panel to control our camera.

-First, we initialise a traviso engine.
+First, we initialize a traviso engine.
 (For basic isometric engine creation you can read [this]({% post_url 2015-03-15-basic-isometric-world %} "Basic isometric world") tutorial.)

 ```js
 ////// Here, we initialize the pixi application